practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 #TODO  15/04/2022 Talk to Tim To Resolve Questions

 1. Define relationship between servo and MCU control - how is that going to be tracked?
+- Position does not need to be tracked but DOES need to be limited
+- PWM from student to supervisor. analogRead and entroplate to safe servo positions

 2. Clock Speeds?
 48MHz?
 2a.
 External Oscillator/ Internal Oscillator.
+- External Oscillator

+### MCU Options
+AtMega328p
+SAMD21

-3. crypto chip / wireless comms - required for bare bones SAMD21 if not using Nano IoT
+3. crypto chip / wireless comms - required for bare bones SAMD21 if not using Nano IoT   < Not needed

 4. R.E.
 Identifying correct microcontroller, SAMD21 -- Device can be identified via unique 128bit serial code saved in registers

 5.
 PURPOSE OF (as shown on previous PCB):
-Connection to grey 3D printed lighting strip from microcontroller NeoPixels?! - Purpose - Does student need control of this?
-Does Supervisor Need control?
+Connection to grey 3D printed lighting strip from microcontroller NeoPixels?! - Both MCUs to be able to control

-~{RST}
-~{SLP}
-~{EN}
-~{FLT} Faster Light Travel?
-FiLTer?
+~{SLP}    - Always Pull High no need for sleep mode ~{EN}   	- open circuit is pulled HIGH to enable, pull LOW to DISABLE    -- Needs to be both MCU ~{RST} - for stepper board and needs to be able to be actuated  - Maybe just supervisor but would be good to have both

+~{FLT} FAULT - LOW WHEN FAULT DETECTED - good to have

 6.